dphummel/dphummel.github.io/_posts/2024-10-5-PromptManagement.md

 ### The Rise of Generative AI
 Generative AI is quickly growing in use across the United States as a general purpose technology:

-- In 2023, around 13 million adults in the United States claimed to have used generative artificial intelligence (AI) as their primary tool for online search.
-By 2027, this number is projected to reach over 90 million online users.
-(Source: Statista)

 - This year 100.1 million people in the US will use generative AI at least once per month, up nearly 900% from 7.8 million in 2022.
 (Source: EMARKETER)

 People are using Generative AI to conduct research, create written content, and summarize written text, for example, through the creation of prompts - natural language text that requests a Generative AI to perform a task.